awsdocs/amazon-msk-developer-guide/doc_source/mkc-create-topic.md

 1. In the bottom left of the screen, choose **Add rule**\.

 1. In the new rule, choose **All traffic** in the **Type** column\.
-In the field to the right of the **Source** column, enter the ID of the security group of the client instance\.
-This is the security group ID that you saved after you created the client in the previous procedure\.
+In the field to the right of the **Source** column, enter the ID of the security group of the client machine\.
+This is the security group ID that you saved after you created the client machine\.

 1. Choose **Save rules**\.
 Your MSK cluster will now accept all traffic from the client you created in the previous procedure\.